shreevatsa/sanskrit/README.md

 Covered by handle_input.py and its dependencies.

-Detecting the transliteration format of the input, transliterating the input to SLP1 (the encoding we use internally), and removing junk characters.
+Detecting the transliteration format of the input, removing junk characters that are not part of the verse, and transliterating the input to SLP1 (the encoding we use internally).

-Also at a similar level are the functions in handle_input.py: they take care of input, transliteration, removing things that are not part of the verse, and finally giving the actual verse in SLP1 format.

 ### Step 1 [Scan]

 Determining the pattern of gurus and laghus.

-The functions in sscan.py take this cleaned-up verse, identify laghus-and-gurus in it, and match it with the `known_metres` (failing that, `known_patterns` on each line) from metrical_data.py.
+The functions in scan.py take this cleaned-up verse, and convert it to a pattern of laghus and gurus.

+    * A "pattern" means a sequence over the alphabet {'L', 'G'}.

 ### Step 2 [Identify]

+Match this pattern with known metres, or failing that, known patterns for each line.

 The code and data are organized as follows.